1Ltd/To/INSTALL.md

 ## Ollama Setup (Local AI Models)

 Ollama allows you to run AI models locally on your machine.
-Zola has built-in support for Ollama with automatic model detection.
+ToT has built-in support for Ollama with automatic model detection.

 ### Installing Ollama